-Now there is a place for you to share the encouragement of others in your success journal as well.
-If you help someone and they show their appreciation with a kind note or a few words of encouragement, write them in your journal.
+There’s a place for you to share the encouragement of others in your success journal, as well.
+If you help someone, and they show their appreciation with a kind note or a few words of encouragement, write them in your journal.

-Then as you find yourself doubting your ability to successfully change your life, read a few pages out of journal.
+Then, as you find yourself doubting your ability to successfully change your life, read a few pages of your journal.
 You will quickly regain the proper perspective and realize you have what it takes to achieve your goals.

 Your success journal is a plea to the right side of your brain.
 By allowing yourself to relive your stories of success, you are empowering your mind to visualize your life post-transformation.

-To help shift your focus, it will be beneficial for you to include things you are grateful for you in your success journal.
+To help shift your focus toward good ideas, it will be beneficial for you to include things you are grateful for in your success journal.

-A good rule of thumb is to write one thing you are grateful for, each time you find yourself reflecting on something you do not like.
+A good rule of thumb is to write one thing you are grateful for each time you find yourself reflecting on something you don’t like.
 By being intentional with your actions, you can train your mind to look for the good.

-Read and write in your success journal on a daily basis and you will quickly realize you have already accomplished so much in your life.
+Read and write in your success journal on a day-to-day basis, and you will quickly realize you have already accomplished so much in your life.

-Overcoming your resistance to change starts in the mind.
+Dealing with resistance to change starts in the mind.
 If you want to change your life for the better, you must believe it is possible and in your best interest to do so.
-Otherwise, you will find yourself giving into your resistant mind’s call to maintain status quo.
+Otherwise, you will find yourself giving into your resistant mind’s call to maintain the status quo.